AdaCore/training_material/courses/fundamentals_of_ada/240_tasking/02-tasks.rst

 * When :ada:`Acknowledge` is called, the task immediately releases the caller, and then continues on to the :ada:`Put_Line` statement

-* When :ada:`Wait_Until_Completion` is called, the task performs everythin between :ada:`do` and end of the block before releasing the caller
+* When :ada:`Wait_Until_Completion` is called, the task performs everything between :ada:`do` and end of the block before releasing the caller

 ------------------------
 Rendezvous with a Task